|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 SCO's archive probably - SCO XENIX's startup screen

 Only routine stuff happens at TinyTalk.
 Its employees install cracked copies of SCO's Xenix OS package from 27 floppy discs on one i286 16-bit and one i386 32-bit PC, a Compaq-Deskpro-386-clone, and A/UX on the Macintosh SE/30.
 Xenix proves to be to cumbersome, expensive to operate and slow for everyday programming jobs and is soon replaced with Coherent on file servers while all 3 workstations revert to DOS and Mac OS.

 It is now clear that not only Intel's 16-bit CPUs were flawed but also their 386es cannot compete on the level of 68000s.
 But the SE/30 also goes back to System 6.
 Not enough memory for Unix.
-As TinyTalk's small premises need no routing and "internetworking" is still exclusively conducted via dial-up store and forward.
-Novell's IPX/SPX suite gets rejected and Thin Ethernet and dial-up modems constitute the hardware side of TinyTalk while a mix of protocols from NetBIOS to V.22bis rule data exchange operations.
+As TinyTalk's small premises need no routing and "internetworking" data transfer is still exclusively conducted via simple dial-up store and forward from one workstation.
+Novell's IPX/SPX suite gets rejected and Thin Ethernet and dial-up modems constitute the hardware side of TinyTalk's operations while a mix of protocols from NetBIOS to V.22bis rule data exchange operations.
 TinyTalk stuff compile and install the academic 7-layer OSI reference implementation and an experimental NetBIOS module for the Coherent File Server.

 Old screenshot of Toolbook'S scripting editor

 ToolBook 1.52 and 1.53 get released in quick succession.
 The TinyTalk software arm has a lot of success by introducing its customers and partners to the joys of hypermedia and providing them with excellent finished stacks, good project workflow and extensive dynamically linked code libraries.